revanth83/revanth83.github.io/_posts/2015-5-19-Prediction-of-heart-disease-risk-using-supervised-learning.md

 <figure>
    <img src="{{ site.baseurl }}/images/mcnulty_roc_curves_for_various_models.png">
-  <figcaption>Fig1. - Receiver Operating Characteristic curves for various models.</figcaption>
+  <figcaption style="text-align:center;">Fig1. - Receiver Operating Characteristic curves for various models.</figcaption>
 </figure>

 This project also gave me an opportunity to work with remote relational databases and to visualize my data using D3.js an interactive tool for flexible and attractive presentations of data.